edulinq/quizgen/docs/question-types.md

 Multiple choice questions provide several different options (called distractors) with a **single** correct option.
-The QuizGen requires that there is exactly one correct choice, but does not set any limit on the number of distractors (incorrect options).
+The QuizComp requires that there is exactly one correct choice, but does not set any limit on the number of distractors (incorrect options).
 Specific output formats may limit the maximum number of distractors.